 Thriving Advanced Materials Industry Ecosystem

-A diverse ecosystem of suppliers, innovators, and customers already thrives in Virginia, supporting the 400+ advanced materials companies operating in a range of sub-sectors from chemicals and metals to plastics and composites.
-Hundreds of specialized suppliers – including contract manufacturers – operate in Virginia and North Carolina, and thousands more in the wider region.
-Virginia’s advanced materials ecosystem continues to grow on the solid foundations of over a century of excellence in areas ranging from advanced textiles in Southern Virginia to chemicals in Hopewell.
-DuPont’s Spruance plant, for example, began operations in 1929 and is currently the largest DuPont facility in the world.
+A diverse ecosystem of suppliers, innovators, and customers already thrives in Virginia, supporting the 400+ advanced materials companies operating in a range of subsectors from chemicals and metals to plastics and composites.
+Hundreds of specialized suppliers — including contract manufacturers — operate in Virginia and North Carolina, and thousands more in the wider region.
+Virginia’s advanced materials ecosystem continues to grow on the solid foundation of over a century of excellence in areas ranging from advanced textiles in Southern Virginia to chemicals in Hopewell.
+DuPont’s Spruance plant in Virginia, for example, began operations in 1929 and is currently the company’s largest facility in the world.

 Advanced Materials R&D in Virginia